How School Start Times Affect High-School Athletics

 * * *

 Sports have always been important for Jeremy Ray, the superintendent of the school districts in Biddeford and Dayton, Maine.
-Early in his career he worked as a basketball official, before spending three years as a P.E. teacher and one as a high-school athletic director.
-Now, his office in Biddeford is decorated with Red Sox memorabilia.
+Early in his career he worked as a basketball official, before spending three years as a P.E. teacher and one as a middle-school athletic director.* Now, his office in Biddeford is decorated with Red Sox memorabilia.

 But Ray is also well-read on school start-time research, and when Tracey Collins, head of the Start School Later chapter in southern Maine, reached out to him in late 2015 about moving his high school’s first bell, he was immediately onboard.
 The more he learned about start-time research, the more convinced he was that Biddeford High School’s 7:45 start was far too early.

-Note: * This article originally misstated that Jeremy Ray worked as a high-school athletic director.
-We regret the error.